 In November of 2014, Open Book Bookstore in Elkins Park, PA opened.
-Together with my husband Evan Schwartz, I am the owner of this community-based small independent bookstore.
-Our carefully-curated collection of new books wins raves from our customers, and we take pride in bringing their attention to good new books.
-We have an active and well-attended program of author readings, as well as classes, writing workshops, and some unique programming, such as our Author Cabaret, the annual Writers at Work conference, and Readers Retreats.
-We run off-site events in numerous venues, including as restaurants and schools, partner with local schools and businesses, and run our monthly subscription book club, Booked Up.
+Together with Evan Schwartz, we built this community-based small independent bookstore.
+Our carefully-curated collection of new books wins raves from customers, and we take pride in bringing their attention to good new books.

 As a member of the American Booksellers Association’s 2018 “Indies Introduce” committee, I helped select our top ten books from among hundreds submitted.
 Here I interview one of the winners, Dawn Davies.